 Issue

-- A rooted or jailbroken device
+- Rooted or jailbroken device

 - What is rooting?